vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 +++

-## 15

-### k
-## 16
-### a
-Thou art Mitra, thou art Varuna.
 ### b
-May I be united with the All-gods.

 ### c
-Thou art the navel of kingly power, thou are the womb of kingly power.

 ### d
-Sit thou on the smooth, sit thou on the pleasant seat.
-### e
-May she hurt thee not; may she hurt me not.
 ### f
 Varuna, of sure vows, hath set him down
 In the waters, with keen insight, for lordship.